What to Know When Planning a Trip to the Dominican Republic

 Bring Aloe Vera (And Aspirin)

-While we thought to pack sunscreen, we totally glossed over the idea of packing aloe vera until just before our trip (thank goodness we did; we ended up getting pretty burnt on our trip).
+While we thought to pack sunscreen, we totally glossed over the idea of packing aloe vera until just before our trip (thank goodness we did; we ended up getting pretty burnt).
 So absolutely, 100% pack aloe vera—otherwise you might pay an arm and a leg at the resort to get a bottle of it.
 The same goes for Aspirin (or another generic brand of pain killers).
 You never know when you might need it!